Yoast/developer/docs/features/schema/pieces/breadcrumb.md

 Describes the hierarchical position a `WebPage` within a `WebSite`.

 ## Triggers
-Should be added as top-level node in the graph, on all public pages.
+Should be added as top-level node in the graph, on all public pages, except for 4xx and 5xx range error pages/scenarios.

 ## Required properties
 A valid `BreadcrumbList` must have the following properties.